jbloomlab/ZIKV_MAP_GooLab/results/summary/map_analysis.md

 ```

 ![png](map_analysis_files/map_analysis_27_0.png)

 Here are the frequencies of different types of mutations among single-nucleotide codon changes.
-There is no massive over-representation of any class as would be expected if oxidative damage:
+There is no massive over-representation of any class as would be expected if oxidative damage, which leads to `C->A` or `G->T` mutations:

 ```python